wuxx1016/RLTarder/README.md

     - Vanilla DRL (DRL)
     - A hybrid network involves news embedding vectors (DRL with news)

+I have debugged some functions and plan to improve it for a research purpose.
 ## Experiments

 ```.ipynb``` files were details of experiments.